A Practical Layer-Parallel Training Algorithm for Residual Networks: Layer-Serial Training of Residual Networks

-where $X_\ell$ denotes the input feature map of the $\ell$-th building block for $0\leq\ell\leq L-1$, $L\in\mathbb{N}_+$ the total number of blocks, $F$ a composition of linear and nonlinear functions as depicted in \autoref{fig-ResNet-architecture}, $W_\ell$ the network parameters to be learned and $\lVert\cdot\rVert$ a given metric measuring the prediction error.
-Here, the input and output layers, \textit{i.e.}, $S$ and $T$, are assumed to be fixed [\citenum{haber2018learning}] for the ease of illustration.
+where $X_\ell$ indicates the input feature map of the $\ell$-th building module, $L\in\mathbb{N}_+$ the total number of modules, $F$ typically a composition of linear and nonlinear functions as depicted in \autoref{fig-ResNet-architecture}, $W_\ell$ the network parameters to be learned, and $\lVert\cdot\rVert$ a given metric measuring the discrepancy between the model prediction $T(X_L)$ and the ground-truth label $h(y)$ for each training sample $y\in\Omega$.
+The trainable parameters of input and output layers, \textit{i.e.}, $S$ and $T$ in \autoref{fig-ResNet-architecture}, are assumed to be fixed \cite{haber2018learning} for the ease of illustration.